Whyzanet/WhyzaGC/README.md

 title: README
 ---

-Arduino code for the Adafruit Feather HUZZAH ESP8266/ESP32 v2 with Adafruit 128x64 OLED FeatherWing to interface with the MightyOhm Gieger Counter
+Arduino code for the Adafruit Feather HUZZAH ESP8266 & ESP32 v2 with Adafruit Featherwing 128x64 OLED to interface with the MightyOhm Gieger Counter

 https://mightyohm.com/blog/products/geiger-counter/